 |

-Completing a secondary market transfer | Effective at the end of 1 January | Same as transfer |
+Secondary market transfer | Effective at the end of 1 January | Same as transfer |